eoinkelly/notes/testing/command-query-separation.md

     => testing is simple - just test incoming public functions and assert on their return values

 An outgoing command message is kind of "change the state of the wider system in XYZ way"

 The sending of the outgoing command is a "state change" in the system - it may not be the full story of that state change but it is the bit that is releveant to the object under test

 If the outgoing command is "change the database" they may be many objects between your test subject and the end side-effect.
 We don't want to test all of those - we only want to test the bit of this "state change" that is part of our test subject i.e. the outgoing command message

-Tests taht test distant side-effects are integration tests not a unit test!
+Tests that test distant side-effects are integration tests not a unit test!

-outgoing message
-    assert collaboration

-incoming message
-    assert the state of the system

 # Query messages